rm-rf42/ts-task-script-utils/task_script_utils/datetime_parser/README.md

 ### Input

  - `datetime_raw_str (str)`: Raw datetime string
  - `formats (Sequence[str], optional)`: List of possible datetime formats.
-These datetime formats must be built using pendulum datetime tokens.
+These datetime formats must be built using [Supported Datetime Tokens](#supported-datetime-tokens).
 Defaults to empty tuple.
    - If the `DatetimeConfig` object in the `config` position has `require_unambiguous_formats` set to:
      - `True` and any of the formats produce a conflicting output, an `AmbiguousDatetimeFormatsError` will be raised.
      - `False`, the first valid parsed datetime valid will be returned.